Goldenkrew3000/discord-rpc/README.md

 Zeroith, you should be set up to build things because you are a game developer, right?

 First, head on over to the [Discord developers site](https://discordapp.com/developers/applications/me) and make yourself an app.
 Keep track of `Client ID` -- you'll need it here to pass to the init function.

-### Unreal Engine 4 Setup

-To use the Rich Presense plugin with Unreal Engine Projects:

-1. Download the latest [release](https://github.com/discordapp/discord-rpc/releases) for each operating system you are targeting and the zipped source code
-2. In the source code zip, copy the UE plugin—`examples/unrealstatus/Plugins/discordrpc`—to your project's plugin directory
-3. At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create an `Include` folder and copy `discord_rpc.h` and `discord_register.h` to it from the zip
-4. Follow the steps below for each OS
-5. Build your UE4 project
-6. Launch the editor, and enable the Discord plugin.

-#### Windows

-- At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create a `Win64` folder
-- Copy `lib/discord-rpc.lib` and `bin/discord-rpc.dll` from `[RELEASE_ZIP]/win64-dynamic` to the `Win64` folder

-#### Mac

-- At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create a `Mac` folder
-- Copy `libdiscord-rpc.dylib` from `[RELEASE_ZIP]/osx-dynamic/lib` to the `Mac` folder

-#### Linux

-- At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create a `Linux` folder
-- Inside, create another folder `x86_64-unknown-linux-gnu`
-- Copy `libdiscord-rpc.so` from `[RELEASE_ZIP]/linux-dynamic/lib` to `Linux/x86_64-unknown-linux-gnu`

-### Unity Setup

-If you're a Unity developer looking to integrate Rich Presence into your game, follow this simple guide to get started towards success:

-1. Download the DLLs for any platform that you need from [our releases](https://github.com/discordapp/discord-rpc/releases)
-2. In your Unity project, create a `Plugins` folder inside your `Assets` folder if you don't already have one
-3. Copy the file `DiscordRpc.cs` from [here](https://github.com/discordapp/discord-rpc/blob/master/examples/button-clicker/Assets/DiscordRpc.cs) into your `Assets` folder.
-This is basically your header file for the SDK

-We've got our `Plugins` folder ready, so let's get platform-specific!

-#### Windows

-4. Create `x86` and `x86_64` folders inside `Assets/Plugins/`
-5. Copy `discord-rpc-win/win64-dynamic/bin/discord-rpc.dll` to `Assets/Plugins/x86_64/`
-6. Copy `discord-rpc-win/win32-dynamic/bin/discord-rpc.dll` to `Assets/Plugins/x86/`
-7. Click on both DLLs and make sure they are targetting the correct architectures in the Unity editor properties pane
-8. Done!

-#### MacOS

-4. Copy `discord-rpc-osx/osx-dynamic/lib/libdiscord-rpc.dylib` to `Assets/Plugins/`
-5. Rename `libdiscord-rpc.dylib` to `discord-rpc.bundle`
-6. Done!

-#### Linux

-4. Copy `discord-rpc-linux/linux-dynamic-lib/libdiscord-rpc.so` to `Assets/Plugins/`
-5. Done!

-You're ready to roll!
-For code examples on how to interact with the SDK using the `DiscordRpc.cs` header file, check out [our example](https://github.com/discordapp/discord-rpc/blob/master/examples/button-clicker/Assets/DiscordController.cs)

-### From package

-Download a release package for your platform(s) -- they have subdirs with various prebuilt options, select the one you need add `/include` to your compile includes, `/lib` to your linker paths, and link with `discord-rpc`.
-For the dynamically linked builds, you'll need to ship the associated file along with your game.

 ### From repo